-BTSC was founded in 1992 and was granted concession from the Bangkok Metropolitan Administration (BMA) on the same year which was a sole concession to BTSC for operating the Core BTS SkyTrain System for a period of 30 years from the first day of operation.
+BTSC was founded in 1992 and was granted concession from the Bangkok Metropolitan Administration ("BMA") on the same year which was a sole concession to BTSC for operating the Core BTS SkyTrain System for a period of 30 years from the first day of operation.
 BTSC completed the civil works for the Core BTS SkyTrain System and transferred the rights to the civil works to the BMA in 1999 as specified in the Concession Agreement.
 BTSC commenced commercial operation of the Core BTS SkyTrain System on 2 December 1999 and in May 2009 Krungthep Thanakom Co., Ltd. contracted BTSC to operate the Silom Line Extension Phase 1 which commenced its service on 15 May 2009.

 In November 2011, Krunthep Thanakom contracted BTSC to operate the Sukhumvit Line Extension which commenced its service on 15 August 2011.
 Moreover, on 3 May 2012, BTSC also signed a Long-Term O&M Agreement to operate the train and be responsible for the train repair and maintenance for the extension line of Silom Line and Sukhumit Line which is under supervision of BMA for a period of 30 years from 2012 to 2042.
 This agreement also covers the Core BTS SkyTrain System after the Concession Expiry Date (4 December 2029) until 2 May 2042.
-On 1 August 2016, BTSC entered into a train operation and maintenance service contract with Krungthep Thanakom Co., Ltd. for the Green Line from Mo Chit-Saphan Mai-Khu Khot and from Bearing-Kheha for the period from the date of the contract to 2 May 2042.
-BTSC commenced its service for the first phase of Bearing-Kheha on Samrong Station (E15) on 3 April 2017.
+On 1 August 2016, BTSC entered into a train operation and maintenance service contract with Krungthep Thanakom Co., Ltd. for the Green Line from Mo Chit - Saphan Mai - Khu Khot and from Bearing - Kheha for the period from the date of the contract to 2 May 2042.
+BTSC commenced its service for the first phase of Bearing - Kheha on Samrong Station (E15) on 3 April 2017.
 On 6 Dec 2018, BTSC opened the Southern Green Line extension from Samrong to Kheha.
+Additionally, the Northern Green Line extension has been operated since 9 August 2019 from Mo Chit to Ha Yaek Lat Phrao and since 4 December 2019 from Ha Yaek Lat Phrao to Kasetsart University.

 The expertise of BTSC and/or BTSG in developing the rail mass transit; BTSC and/or BTSG have long-term experience in operating rail mass transit with the rights to operate the Core BTS SkyTrain System under the concession granted by the BMA and BTSC has been contracted to operate the train system for the Sukhumvit Line, Silom Line and Green Line extensions.
 Thus, BTSC and/or BTSG have advantage in developing various projects continuously from the Core BTS SkyTrain System since it provides more convenient services than other operators which required the passengers to change trains when entering the Core BTS SkyTrain System.
-On 7 November 2016, the BSR Joint Venture, which consists of BTSG, Sino-Thai Engineering & Construction Public Co., Ltd. (STEC) and Ratchaburi Electricity Generating Holding Public Co., Ltd. (RATCH), tendered its offer to join in the

-Public Private Partnership in the Pink Line from Khae Rai to Min Buri and the Yellow Line from Lat Phrao to Samrong.
+On 7 November 2016, the BSR Joint Venture, which consists of BTSG, Sino-Thai Engineering & Construction Public Co., Ltd. (STEC) and Ratchaburi Electricity Generating Holding Public Co., Ltd. (RATCH), tendered its offer to join in the Public Private Partnership in the Pink Line from Khae Rai to Min Buri and the Yellow Line from Lat Phrao to Samrong.
 Consequently, the BSR Joint Venture passed the selection with the highest score.
-At present, the Joint Venture is in the process of finalizing the terms and conditions and the details of the joint venture contract to be proposed to the Cabinet for approval of the winning bidder.
 Afterwards, BSR JV established Northern Bangkok Monorail Co., Ltd. (NBM) and Eastern Bangkok Monorail Co., Ltd. (EBM) to enter Public Private Partnership agreement with the government for Pink Line (Khae Rai to Min Buri) and Yellow Line (Lad Prao to Samrong) projects.
-NBM and EBM were jointly held by BTSG at 75%, STEC at 15% and RATCH at 10% in each company
+NBM and EBM were jointly held by BTSG at 75%, STEC at 15% and RATCH at 10% in each company.